 Check out some of the animals that call Rowan Wild home below!
 This list is just an overview and does not include all of our animals, so be sure to come visit us to see all of our animal residents!

 The american alligator is the largest native reptile in North America, growing up to 15 feet long and weighing up to 1,000 pounds.
-Rowan Wild is currently home to two american alligators: Allie and Maximus.
+Rowan Wild is currently home to two american alligators: Nugget and Maximus.

 American Black Bear

 Black bears are North America's smallest and most widely distributed bear species.
 These animals are typically shy and reclusive, and very rarely are aggressive toward humans.
 Rowan Wild is currently home to two american black bears: Honey and Ruff.

 American red wolves are a critically endangered species, with less than 200 individuals left in the world.

 Rowan Wild does not currently have any Red Wolves on site, as our Red Wolf exhibit is undergoing renovations.
 If you would like to donate to this project contact Megan Cline

 Bald eagles are one of two species of eagles native to the US.
 These majestic birds are a conservation success story having come back from the brink of extinction in the 1970's due to habitat loss and pesticide usage.
 Rowan Wild is currently home to two bald eagles: Liberty and Justice.

 Barn owls are the most widely distributed owl in the world, and are one of the most widely distributed birds in the world.
 These birds of prey are known to be near silent when flying.
 Rowan Wild is currently home to two barn owls: Wendy and Casper.

 This nonvenomous constrictor gets its name from the scale pattern on their belly which mimics the pattern of Maize or Flint Corn.
 They also have a tendency to visit corn fields and corn cribs for an easy meal of mice.
 Rowan Wild is currently home to two corn snakes: Kernel and Onyx.